-You will want to contact your attorney (or call a few estate planning attorneys if you don't already have one) to get an estimate of the legal fees.
+You will want to contact your attorney (or call a few estate planning attorneys if you don't already have one) to get an estimate of the legal fees as attorneys typically charge an hourly fee.
 How much does a corporate trustee charge?

-Typically a corporate trustee's annual fees are based on a percentage of the trust's assets under management, although a few states do set a fixed amount for trustee compensation.
+Typically a corporate trustee's annual fees are based on a very small percentage of the trust's assets under management, although a few states do set a fixed amount for trustee compensation.
 D.A.
 Davidson Trust Company's trustee fees are very competitive.
 If D.A.
 Davidson Trust Company is named to serve in a future capacity, our fees would only apply once we started serving in that capacity.
-(The more prudent question may be to ask yourself how much it could potentially cost NOT to use a corporate trustee).
+(The more prudent question may be to ask yourself how much it could potentially cost NOT to use a corporate trustee.)
 Who should you talk to about creating a Trust?

-The Trust & Fiduciary Advisors at D.A.
-Davidson Trust Company welcome the opportunity to speak with you.
+The trust officers at D.A.
+Davidson Trust Company are professionally certified and welcome the opportunity to speak with you.
 We also suggest that you discuss a trust with your D.A.
 Davidson financial advisor.

-Trusts to Consider

-There are many different kinds of trusts to consider depending on the goal(s) of the person creating the trust and the purpose that trust is meant to fulfill.
-Types of trusts include a revocable living trust that is created for your own assets and care during your life, or you can add provisions for a testamentary trust in your will that would only be created upon your death.
-Some may desire to create irrevocable trusts for gifting purposes.
-This can include Charitable Trusts, and when applicable, a Special Needs Trust could be set up for a child or grandchild to help preserve access to other governmental benefits.

-Additional trust solutions are available for those with even more complex estate planning.
-For those interested, D.A.
-Davidson Trust Company is able to help you consider which type of trusts may be appropriate for your given situation in coordination with your attorney.

-Revocable Living Trust

-· Avoid probate, retain control of the assets during your life, and protect assets and yourself if you become disabled.

-Irrevocable Living Trust

-• Avoid probate, give up control of certain assets to reduce your taxable estate, and potentially provide creditor protection.

-Lifetime Trust

-• Leave assets to beneficiary in trust to assure professional management, protect assets from creditors and ex-spouses, and reduce estate taxes on beneficiary's death.

-Grantor Retained Annuity Trust (GRAT)

-• Can be used to transfer assets at reduced estate and gift tax cost.

-Qualified Personal Residence Trust (house QPRT)

-• Can be used to transfer a residence (or values of residence) at reduced estate and gift tax cost.

-Credit Shelter Trust or Bypass Trust

-• Provide for maximum use of the unified credit in the estate of both spouses.

-QTIP Trust (Qualified Terminable Interest Trust)

-• Provide income from trust assets to your spouse for life and qualify for the marital deduction, but upon your spouse's death, retain control over who will receive assets.

-Charitable Remainder Trust

-• Maximize use of appreciated assets, provide income to you or other family members, and then gift assets to charity to receive a current income tax charitable deduction.

-Charitable Lead Trust
+Trusts to Consider Revocable Living Trust Avoid probate, retain control of the assets during your life, and protect assets and yourself if you become disabled Irrevocable Living Trust • Avoid probate, give up control of certain assets to reduce your taxable estate, and provide creditor protection Lifetime Trust Leave assets to beneficiary in trust to assure professional management, protect assets from creditors and ex-spouses, and reduce estate taxes on beneficiary's death Grantor Retained Annuity Trust (GRAT) • Can be used to transfer assets at reduced estate and gift tax cost Qualified personal residence trust (house GRIT) Can be used to transfer a residence (or values of residence) at reduced estate and gift tax cost Credit shelter trust or bypass trust • Provide for maximum use of the unified credit in the estate of both spouses QTIP Trust (qualified terminable interest trust) Provide income from trust assets to your spouse for life and qualify for the marital deduction, but upon your spouse's death, retain control over who will receive assets Charitable Remainder Trust • Maximize use of appreciated assets, provide income to you or other family members, and then gift assets to charity to receive a current income tax charitable deduction

-• Provide income to charity and ultimately can be used to transfer trust assets to children or grandchildren at a greatly reduced gift and estate tax cost.

-Irrevocable Life Insurance Trust

-• Leave insurance proceeds to beneficiaries gift and estate tax free.
+Provide income to charity and ultimately can be used to transfer trust assets to children or grandchildren at a greatly reduced gift and estate tax cost Irrevocable Life Insurance Trust • Leave insurance proceeds to beneficiaries gift and estate tax free Generation-skipping Trust • Leave assets to your grandchildren while taking advantage of the \$11.4 million exemption for 2019 from the generation-skipping tax.

-Generation-Skipping Trust

-• Leave assets to your grandchildren while taking advantage of the exemption from the generationskipping tax.
 GST is the same figure as the Estate exemption.

-Asset Protection Trust

-· Maximize protection of assets from potential creditors while retaining benefits and control, using foreign jurisdictions.

-Defective Grantor Trusts

-• Used to increase gifted assets to younger generation without additional gift taxes.

-Minor Trusts

-• To allow gifts to qualify for the annual gift tax exclusion.

-Special Needs Trusts

-• Provide help to supplement a beneficiary's special needs, and designed to keep the beneficiary eligible for government benefits like SSI and Medicaid.

-We are here to listen, guide and help so that you and your family can lead a comfortable, secure and fulfilling life.
-Call your D.A.
-Davidson financial professional or any one of our experienced Senior Trust & Fiduciary Advisors to get started.

-This material is intended for general consumer educational purposes and is not intended to provide legal, tax or investment advice.
-Always consult your tax advisor for specific tax advice.

-INVESTMENT AND INSURANCE PRODUCTS ARE NOT FDIC Insured | NOT bank guaranteed | MAY lose value.
+Asset Protection Trust Maximize protection of assets from potential creditors while retaining benefits and control, using foreignjurisdictions Defective Grantor Trusts • Used to increase gifted assets to younger generation without additional gift taxes Minor Trusts • To allow gifts to qualify for the \$15,000/\$30,000 annual gift tax exclusion D.A.
+Davidson Trust Company is not a tax advisor.
+Before setting up a trust, always consult an accountant or tax attorney about the specific tax consequences for your situation.
+To speak with one of our representatives, contact any of our branch office locations.